 After exploring Petra and Wadi Rum, we needed a seaside retreat, so we rented a room at the Read Sea Dive Center in Aqaba.
 This is a small, locally run hotel with a diving school, because this area still has coral reefs and a great variety of sea creatures to see.
 We did no go for a dive but relaxed for two days on the beach of Tala Bay, South of Aqaba.

-Tala Bay is a resort town, much like Barcarès or Leucate Plage, but with a lot more luxury.
+Tala Bay is a resort town, much like Barcarès or Leucate Plage, but a way more luxury.
 Many foreigners and certainly a few wealthy Jordanians, Iraqis, Syrians, etc. have a summer residence there.

 Tala Bay started in 2001 and meanwhile, gated communities are developing along the entire coastline of the Gulf and they have some advantages to offer: investments are tax-free or are only taxed at 5%, nobody asks where the money comes from, everything is very discreet and legally secured.